 Anencephalus (also called Anencephaly)

 Anencephalus (AN–en–SEF–ah–lus) is a severe neural tube birth defect that is almost always incompatible with an infant’s survival.
 In the third and fourth week of fetal life the embryo’s cells fail to fold over and close to form a channel that becomes the brain.
 This results in an absence of a major portion of the brain, skull and scalp.
-The babies with anencephalus do not have a forebrain or cerebrum (the major ”thinking“ structure of the brain), and the remaining brain tissue is often not covered by bone or skin.
+Babies with anencephalus are often stillborn.
+If the babies are born alive, they usually live just a few hours or days.
+They do not have a forebrain or cerebrum (the major ”thinking“ structure of the brain), and the remaining brain tissue is often not covered by bone or skin.
 The baby will be blind, deaf, unconscious and unable to feel pain.
-Reflex actions such as breathing and responses to sound or touch may be present in some babies.
-The cause is unknown but is probably an interaction of genetic factors with environmental risk factors (nutritional deficits, environmental toxins).
+However, reflex actions such as breathing and responses to sound or touch may be present in some babies.
+The cause is unknown but is probably an interaction of genetic factors along with environmental risk factors (nutritional deficits and environmental toxins).
 Increasing the folic acid consumption of women of child-bearing age is expected to significantly reduce the incidence of neural tube defects, including anencephalus.
+Our program has been tracking anencephalus among live births in select counties since 2005 and are gradually expanding statewide.

 Parental education and support are essential, and local, regional and national organizations may be very helpful.